ickybodclay/adventurebot/README.md

 `!!abremove NUMBER` - remove prompt (only valid during prompt round, must be valid integer)

-`!!abredo` - regenerate the last response (only valid during generate round)
+`!!abredo` - regenerate the last response (only valid during vote round)

 `!!abnext` - skip the countdown and advance to the next round